-This combination allows for a smaller, more efficient gas engine to be used, resulting in less fuel consumption, less environmental impact and greater energetic efficiency.
-In some hybrid vehicles the electric motor is used on its own during low speed driving where combustion engines are far less efficient.
+This combination allows for a smaller, more efficient gas engine to be used, resulting in less fuel consumption, less environmental impact and greater energy efficiency.
+In some hybrid vehicles, the electric motor is used on its own during low-speed driving where combustion engines are far less efficient.

 Automatic Start and Shut Off